Horn of Africa: Ecology

 About 220 mammals are found in the Horn of Africa.
 Among threatened species of the region, there are several antelopes such as the beira, the dibatag, the silver dikdik and the Speke's gazelle.
 Other remarkable species include the Somali wild ass, the desert warthog, the hamadryas baboon, the Somali pygmy gerbil, the ammodile, and the Speke's pectinator.
 The Grevy's zebra is the unique wild equid of the region.
 There are predators such as spotted hyena, striped hyena and African leopard.
 The endangered painted hunting dog had populations in the Horn of Africa, but pressures from human exploitation of habitat along with warfare have reduced or extirpated this canid in this region.

 Some important bird species of the Horn are the black boubou, the golden-winged grosbeak, the Warsangli linnet, and the Djibouti spurfowl.

 The Horn of Africa holds more endemic reptiles than any other region in Africa, with over 285 species total and about 90 species which are found exclusively in the region.
 Among endemic reptile genera, there are Haackgreerius, Haemodracon, Ditypophis, Pachycalamus and Aeluroglena.
 Half of these genera are uniquely found on Socotra.
 Unlike reptiles, amphibians are poorly represented in the region.

 There are about 100 species of freshwater fish in the Horn of Africa, about 10 of which are endemic.
-Among the endemic, the cave-dwelling Somali blind barb and the Somali cavefish can be found.
+Among the endemic, three cavefishes, Somali blind barb, Phreatichthys andruzzii and Uegitglanis zammaranoi can be found.